eove/orca/example/docs/offline_vault_ceremony.md

 > * Any change displayed by the diff should be considered legitimate to you.
 > * During this step, 👥`team members` will also review and understand all the scripts that are planned for execution during the ceremony.
 > * Scripts should never ask the offline topmost root CA to sign anything that doesn't strictly remains in the offline vault (no external CSR).
 > * If the offline CA is signing a CSR from a third party (for example online) CA, the authenticity of the CSR file should be checked.
-Please consult your online PKI documentation to know how to authentify the emitter of the CSR.
+Please consult your online PKI documentation to know how to authenticate the emitter of the CSR.

 Once all 👥`team members` have validated the new ✅`trusted commit`, each of them will gather some fingerprinting data concerning the bootable media that will be used during the ceremony: